wilhelmer/mkdocs-localsearch/README.md

 ## Installation (Material v7 or v8)

+> :bulb: If you are using Material for MkDocs [Insiders](https://squidfunk.github.io/mkdocs-material/insiders/), this plugin is not necessary.
+Use the inbuilt [`offline`](https://squidfunk.github.io/mkdocs-material/setup/building-for-offline-usage/#configuration) plugin instead.

 To use the plugin with Material v7 or v8 projects:

 1. Install the plugin using pip: `pip install mkdocs-localsearch`